seanslma/maki/Azure/AAD/Role.md

 Roles manage User's access

 ## How to setup the role so the members in a group can have access to the api url?
+After creating the `aad group`, `user assigned identity`, and the `role assignment`, we should deploy the `AzureIdentity` and `AzureIdentityBinding` in aks so the pod can access the azure resources.

 ## User Assigned Identity and Role Assignment
 In Azure, `azurerm_user_assigned_identity` and `azurerm_role_assignment` are two distinct resources